-This course involves in depth study of organ systems, tissues, cell structure, and biochemical processes.
-Animal physiology, with an emphasis on human anatomy, is the main portion of the course.
-Life Science 11 with a C+ or better is suggested to register for this course.
-This course is for students to build on their knowledge from Life Science 11 and to satisfy entrance requirements for many post-secondary institutions.
-Evaluation will be based on lab reports, assignments, and tests.
+This course involves the study of human anatomy and physiology.
+Specifically, we will study human organ systems, tissues, cell structure, and biochemical processes.
+This academic course is for students to build on their knowledge of the human body and to satisfy entrance requirements for many post-secondary institutions.
+Evaluation will be based on lab reports, assignments and tests.